scmata/first-hugo-site/content/posts/why-i-travel-exploring-culture.md

 https://fs.blog/mental-models/#microeconomics

+oxford world in data amount of people you meet.

 mental models. stuff you weren't aware of before becomes salient abut yourself

 especially some forms of tacit knowledge, when they appear multiple times warrant having a word